Technical Analysis

 "I put a lot more weight into how this stock is acting relative to the S&P — you can see real divergences when stocks are making new highs and the relative strength line is not."

-The ANTS indicator — what consecutive up days reveal about institutional buying programs
+The ANTS indicator — what consecutive up days reveal about institutional buying

 "They have three million shares to buy and they can't get it done in a day — so the stock just keeps grinding higher."

-Presentation begins: scans, platform, and setup criteria
+Presentation begins: scans, platform, and chart setup

 Daily chart criteria: confirming the squeeze on the higher timeframe